-Exchange Trade Fund UVXY and its Exchange Traded Note cousin TVIX are 2X leveraged funds that track short-term volatility.
+Exchange Trade Fund UVXY is a 1.5X leveraged fund that tracks short-term volatility.
 To have a good understanding of UVXY (full name: Ultra VIX Short-Term Futures ETF) you need to know how it trades, how its value is established, what it tracks, and how ProShares makes money running it.

 - UVXY trades like a stock.
 It can be bought, sold, or sold short anytime the market is open, including pre-market and after-market time periods.
 With an average daily volume of 47 million shares its liquidity is excellent and bid/ask spreads are a penny.